tjmahr/lookr/inst/docs/01_backend.md

 ```

-We don't need all these columns [TODO document these variables], so `Gazedata()` keeps just the ones we care about.
-The function also computes the monocular averages for each gaze-data variable, combining avaialble data from the left and right eyes.
+We don't need all these columns---which are documented in another doc, btw---so `Gazedata()` keeps just the ones we care about.
+The function also computes the monocular averages for each gaze-data variable, combining available data from the left and right eyes.

 ```r